lucajanas/distributed-systems/README.md

 - Recall: Recall is a metric that shows how many of the positive cases the classifier has correctly predicted, over all the positive cases in the data.

-- F1-Score: A good classifier is a good trade of of both precision and recall to be close to the value 1.
+- F1-Score: A good classifier is a good tradeoff of both precision and recall to be close to the value 1.
 Therefore, the F1-score metric is needed to combine both precision and recall.

 5. What are the limitations of your solution?
 Kleppmann (2017) mentions reliability, scalability, and maintainability as key success factors for distributed data intensive systems.
 How are those goals achieved in your system?
 What are the most relevant topics (e.g. sections or subsections from Kleppmanns book) when scaling your prototypical system?